Family Safari Holidays

 Game is prolific in the world-famous Kruger

-However, the more well-known wildlife reserves are famous for a reason.
-Kruger National Park (South Africa), Etosha (Namibia), the Serengeti & Ngorongoro (Tanzania), Hwange National Park (Zimbabwe), and the Masai Mara (Kenya) all have particularly high concentrations of animals.
-And the animals here are more accustomed to tourist vehicles and therefore do not run away when a jeep approaches.
-As a result, within a relatively short space of time, you can see a real range of (interesting, child-engaging) wildlife.
-Yes, there may be other tourists around, but if you choose the right camp, and know where to go, you can still ‘get away from it all’.
+The animals here are more accustomed to tourist vehicles and do not run away when a jeep approaches.
+As a result, within a relatively short space of time, you can see a surprising range of (interesting, child-engaging) wildlife.
+Yes, there may be other tourists around but if you choose the right camp, and know where to go, you can still ‘get away from it all’.

 How do we plan the right itinerary?